qasimzee/dks/README.md

-# dks
+# Drupal Kickstart
-Drupal installation for simple profile
+The installation contains the following things

+- Simple Admin interface for Content Editors using Rubik
+- Typical Content page is replaced with an advanced view that shows different filters and bulk node update options